Factbox: Latest on the spread of the coronavirus around the world

-(Reuters) - The United States could become the global epicentre of the coronavirus pandemic, the World Health Organization said on Tuesday, as India announced a full 24-hour, nationwide lockdown in the world’s second-most populous country.
+(Reuters) - The United States could become the global epicenter of the coronavirus pandemic, the World Health Organization said, as India announced a full 24-hour, nationwide lockdown in the world’s second-most populous country.

-- More than 395,500 people have been infected across the world and over 17,200 have died, according to a Reuters tally.
+- Nearly 421,000 people have been infected across the world and more than 18,800 have died, according to a Reuters tally.

 - For an interactive graphic tracking the global spread, open tmsnrt.rs/3aIRuz7 in an external browser.